RULES & UMPIRING

 The umpire tries to ensure neither crew commits a "foul" by warning them to keep to their own racing line.
 He has the authority to disqualify a crew, though this has only happened once in the modern era; in the Isis/Goldie Race of 1990, when the umpire was John Garrett.

 Following the controversial 2001 Boat Race, where Umpire Rupert Obholzer stopped and restarted the Race following a clash of blades, an umpires' panel was established consisting of four umpires from each university, chaired by a senior umpire.
-The panel shares experiences and pools expertise and has initiated the assistant and reserve umpires for the Races.
+The panel shares experiences and pools expertise and has initiated the assistant and reserve umpires for the Race.